4K TV: Everything You Need to Know About 4K

 4K is used more often, but you’ll also find people calling it Ultra HD or UHD.
 The same goes for the mediocre consumer who buys a TV.
 But there is a small difference.

 In its proper use, true 4K refers to a resolution of 4096 x 2160, which was first introduced in digital theatres.
-UHD refers to 3840 x 2160 resolution, which is the resolution you get on the TVs you take home.
+UHD refers to a resolution of 3840 x 2160, which is on TVs you take home.

-So, technically 4K is a misnomer for 3840 x 2160 displays and content, but the two terms are so often said to be interchangeable.
+Technically, 4K is a misnomer for 3840 x 2160 displays and content, but the two terms are often said to be interchangeable.

 What does 4K offer?